GameTilDead/ClickerLeague/README.md

 cs: "Climb speed"; a mechanic in calibration derived from ZC/tetrio that determines the altitude you gain over time and per correct submission, also known as "rank"
 //
-_"that super broken mechanic where you gain a ton of cs"_
+_"What's that super broken mechanic where you gain a ton of cs?"_

 combo: A combination of cards in any context.
 //